 Visa applications must be filed in person.
 In case of a minor below 18 years of age, the application may be made for him/her by any person who shows proof that he/she is responsible for the minor’s welfare.

 Approved visas can be claimed after three (3) working days.

 - Personal appearance of the applicant

-- Duly accomplished Visa Application form (FA Form 2A).
+- Duly accomplished Visa Application Form.
 All headings must be filled out using CAPITAL LETTERS only

 - Original passport (valid for at least six (6) months beyond the intended period of stay in the Philippines) and photocopy of data page of passport